ranma/arm-mcu/lpc11xx/README.txt

 Test Platform

-   This framework is validated on the [4]Raspberry Pi LPC1114 I/O Processor expansion board and a bare [5]LPC1114FN28/102 plugged into a solderless breadboard.
+   This framework is validated on the following LPC11x development boards:
+     * [4]Raspberry Pi LPC1114 I/O Processor expansion board
+     * Bare [5]LPC1114FN28/102 28-pin DIP plugged into a solderless
+       breadboard.

    Tested on 9 August 2013 with gcc 4.8.1.
      __________________________________________________________________